javaee/grizzly/README.md

-**This project is now part of the EE4J initiative.
-This repository has been archived as all activities are now happening in the corresponding Eclipse repository [https://github.com/eclipse-ee4j/grizzly](https://github.com/eclipse-ee4j/grizzly).
-See here for the overall EE4J transition status [https://www.eclipse.org/ee4j/status.php](https://www.eclipse.org/ee4j/status.php).**
+#### :warning:This project is now part of the EE4J initiative.
+This repository has been archived as all activities are now happening in the [corresponding Eclipse repository](https://github.com/eclipse-ee4j/grizzly).
+See [here](https://www.eclipse.org/ee4j/status.php) for the overall EE4J transition status.

+---
 # Grizzly NIO

 Writing scalable server applications in the Java™ programming language